Localization and flexibilization in symplectic geometry: Liouville geometry background

 \subsection{Subcritical morphisms}

-Note that given a strict proper embedding $i: X \hookrightarrow Y$, one can attach Weinstein handles to the complement $Y\backslash i(X)$ to form a new sector $Y'$ and a new strict proper inclusion $i': X \hookrightarrow Y'$; furthermore, one can remove handles of $Y$ that are disjoint from $i(X)$ to get a different sector $Y''$ and a strict proper inclusion $i'': X \hookrightarrow Y''$. \begin{definition} A strict proper inclusion $i: X \hookrightarrow Y$ is \textit{subcritical} if after attaching or removing some subcritical Weinstein handles to $Y\backslash i(X)$ to produce the new sector $Y'$, the inclusion $i: X\rightarrow Y'$ is a sectorial equivalence. \end{definition} In particular, a sectorial equivalence is a subcritical proper inclusion (obtained by removing or attaching no subcritical handles to $Y\backslash i(X)$).
-The next proposition shows that subcritical morphisms are preserved under taking products.
+\begin{definition} A strict proper inclusion $i: X \hookrightarrow Y$ is said to {\em realize a subcritical handle removal} if, after attaching some subcritical Weinstein handles to $Y\setminus i(X)$ to produce a new sector $Y'$, the induced inclusion $i': X\rightarrow Y'$ is a movie inclusion.
+Likewise, a strict proper inclusion $i: X \hookrightarrow Y$ is said to {\em realize a subcritical handle attachment} if, after removing some subcritical Weinstein handles to $Y\setminus i(X)$ to produce a new sector $Y'$, the inclusion $i: X\rightarrow Y'$ is a movie inclusion.

+More generally, we say that $i$ is {\em subcritical} if it can be written as a composition of strict proper inclusions realizing subcritical handle attachments or subcritical handle removals.